 - Programme Type

-Community based, Non-acute specialist mental health community services, Eating disorders, Maternal mental health – clinical teams, Respite
+Community based support - mental health, Non-acute specialist mental health community services, Eating disorders, Maternal mental health – clinical teams, Respite

 - Age Groups

 Referrals are made through the triage nurse at Community Mental Health.
 Phone (06) 348 1207.